![]() |

 Squad Explanation

 -- In 1974, East Germany qualified for their only time in World Cup Finals.
 They played West Germany on 22 June 1974, in a group game of the 1974 World Cup, held in West Germany.
 It was the only time that the two sides met at the senior national team level, The game in Hamburg, in front of 62,000, was won 1–0 by East Germany courtesy of a goal by Jürgen Sparwasser.
 The game was a historical moment for East Germany.
-The following players made this all-time team: Jürgen Croy, Eberhard Vogel, Joachim Streich, Martin Hoffmann, Hans-Jürgen Kreische, Reinhard Lauck, Bernd Bransch, Konrad Weise, Lothar Kurbjuweit, Gerd Kische and Jürgen Sparwasser.
-Hans-Jurgen Dorner did not go to the World Cup Finals.
+The following players made this all-time team: Jürgen Croy, Eberhard Vogel, Joachim Streich, Hans-Jürgen Kreische, Reinhard Lauck, Bernd Bransch, Konrad Weise, Lothar Kurbjuweit, Gerd Kische and Jürgen Sparwasser.
+Hans-Jurgen Dorner did not go to the World Cup Finals because of an illness.

 -- The United Team of Germany won a bronze medal at the 1964 Olympics.
 The team consisted entirely of East German players.
 The two German teams played each other for the right to represent Germany in three Olympics(1956, 1960, and 1964).
 East Germany team went to both 1960 and 1964 Olympics as the German team.